 6. Tulum and Cenote Dos Ojos Tour from Cancun

-If you are already thinking of booking a Dos Ojos cenote snorkeling tour anyway, take it up a notch and partner it with a Tulum archeological site and Dos Ojos Cenote package tour.
+If you are already considering booking a Dos Ojos cenote snorkeling tour, take it up a notch and partner it with a Tulum archeological site and Dos Ojos Cenote package tour.

 Let your private guide take care of the storytelling; see the different temples that speak of the old Mayan way of life.